hefagan/faganLIN4930/README.md

 Number of tokens: 2615

-Corpus data is sourced from quiz answers given by real students and generated using the ChatGPT
+Corpus data is sourced from quiz answers given by real students and generated using the ChatGPT AI.